walshbr/introduction-to-text-analysis/crowdsourcing/crowdsourcing.md

 ## Further Resources
 * Brandon Walsh, et al. have a [piece on Prism](http://llc.oxfordjournals.org/content/29/3/379.full) and crowdsourcing with a useful bibliography for pointing to other crowdsourcing projects.

-* Mia Ridge's book on [Crowdsourcing our Cultural Heritage](http://www.worldcat.org/title/crowdsourcing-our-cultural-heritage/oclc/883391279) is fantastic on crowdsouring in a cultural context
+* Mia Ridge's book on [Crowdsourcing our Cultural Heritage](http://www.worldcat.org/title/crowdsourcing-our-cultural-heritage/oclc/883391279) is fantastic on crowdsouring in a cultural context.